 WHAT TO SAVE?

 The easiest vegetables from which to save seed are pulses – beans and peas.
 All pulses are self-fertile – they don’t need an insect to pollinate them, although all pulses are visited by pollinators.
-Broad beans and French beans tend not to cross pollinate, although isolating similar types from each other either by growing in different parts of your garden or in a cool greenhouse or poly-tunnel is advisable.
-Runner beans cross pollinate with other runner beans very easily because they are very attractive to bees.
+Peas and French beans do not easily cross pollinate, although isolating similar types from each other by a few metres is always advisable.
+Runner beans and broad beans cross pollinate readily because they are very attractive to bees.
 Indeed, both these types need bees to improve pollination.
-So only grow one type of runner bean on your plot if you wish to save the seed and keep the variety true.
-Peas will cross-pollinate especially if you grow two different close together.
-Again, either stick to one variety in your garden or separate them as much as is possible.
-When I want to save seed of more than one variety of bean or pea I stagger sowing.
-I’ll sow broad beans in the autumn, knowing they will have finished flowering in May before the spring sown variety gets started.
+So only grow one type of runner bean or broad bean on your plot if you wish to save the seed and keep the variety true.
+When I want to save seed of more than one variety of broad bean I stagger sowing.
+I’ll sow an over-wintering variety in the autumn in a polytunnel, knowing they will have finished flowering in May before the spring sown variety gets started.
 Sometimes, if first flowering is late or slow I have to cover the second sowing with fleece and alternate removing it daily with keeping the poly tunnel doors closed.

 When saving pulses allow the pods to grow unchecked.
 Once the pods are really dry and split easily they can be harvested and the seeds extracted.

 If the seeds are not absolutely dry, first hang up the pods in bunches in a dry shed or garage and once the pods are dry then put them in a cloth bag in an airtight box containing silica gel.